sakib3201/sakib3201/README.md

 > "Great code is like magic , ordinary people gets astonished by its effects.
 But only other wizards understands its true depth." - Sakib Ahamed Shahon

-I am "can do" software engineer with a passion for clean, efficient code and a strong foundation in web technologies.
+I am a "can do" software engineer with a passion for clean, efficient code and a strong foundation in web technologies.
 Seeking opportunities to contribute to innovative projects and collaborate with talented teams.
 I also love to work with machine learning , data analytics and enjoy helping business grow their revenue or help people solve their day to day problems through developing user centric software.

 **Skills & Technologies:**